 What foods make your nails grow?

 Certain foods can make your nails grow more quickly.
-For example, milk and dairy products have high levels of biotin, which is a nutrient that contributes to nail growth.
+For example, milk and dairy products have high levels of biotin, a nutrient that contributes to nail growth.

 What vitamins help nail growth?

-How does vaseline help your nails growing overnight?
+How does vaseline help your nails grow overnight?

 Which fingernail grows the fastest?